anamika-jha-ai/Porfolio/README.md

-Hii, myself Anamika Jha and i am a B.tech cse student currently in second year of my degree. here i present my portfolio.
+Hii, myself Anamika Jha and i am a B.tech cse student currently in thirdd year of my degree. here i present my portfolio.
 It is my portfolio completely made only using html.